 Making a green smoothie is a co-creative act, meaning we can’t try to control it too much.
 Make it with what you have around.
 Then taste it and add something else.
 You’ll learn as you go.
 Cucumbers are sweet.
 Carrots are even sweeter.
 You could even give sweet potatoes a try!
 For a creamy addition try a little bit of avocado.
 If you’re super hungry, add oats or tahini.
 Concerned about too much sugar?
 Add some almonds.
 There are endless combinations to create a delicious, plant-based smoothie, and reconnect to food as earth’s nourishing offering to us.

 6. Easier to Digest

-Breaking down raw leaves and seeds in a blender makes it easier to digest so nutrients become more accessible to the body.
+Breaking down raw leaves and seeds in a blender makes it easier to digest so the nutrients become more accessible to the body.
 When your food looks similar to what it will look like in the stomach,your body has to do a lot less work to get the nutrients out.
 Thus, we have more energy for things besides digestion.
-Adding a bit of ginger to your smoothie helps with digestion – and on colder days, helps warm it up.
+Adding a bit of ginger to your green smoothie helps with digestion – and on colder days, helps warm it up.
 Use room temp water and greens for additional digestive support.